 evrythng-scan.js v2.0

-With the release of evrythng-scan.js version 2.0 we have made some improvements to the JavaScript SDK that may break some code that uses the following functionality.
-In each case, you will be shown how to adapt any old code into the new style of using a particular feature.
+With the release of evrythng-scan.js version 2.0 we have made some improvements to the JavaScript SDK that might break code that uses the following functionality.
+In each case, you're shown how to change your old code to the new style of using a particular feature.

 Note

-If you currently include a specific (i.e: not the 'latest' bundle) version of the SDK in your application you may safely continue to use it without modifying your app, until such time as you are able to migrate your code to the new version.
+If you currently include a specific (that is, not the latest bundle) version of the SDK in your application, you can safely continue to use it without modifying your app until you can migrate your code to the new version.

 API Status